-Ealing Council is now over a third of the way towards its ambitious target of delivering at least 2,500 new genuinely affordable homes for the borough by March 2022.
+Ealing Council is now well over a third of the way towards its ambitious target of delivering at least 2,500 new genuinely affordable homes for the borough by March 2022.

 Affordable for local people on low incomes

 Over 90% of the new homes will be available as social lets either by the council or housing associations, priced well within the means of local people on low incomes.
 The other 10% will be let at London Living Rent – a genuinely affordable rent level that allow tenants to save a deposit to buy their own home.

 Ealing is one of only six councils in the UK to build any homes last year.
 The ramping up of its building programme means it will directly develop more new homes for social rent in the four-year period to April 2022 than it did in the rest of the century combined.

 The remainder of the 2,500 home target will be delivered through the council’s planning system – which will ensure that a percentage of private developments are genuinely affordable.